By Scott Griswold

 “Sometimes I’m so angry that I just shake as I hear the children share about the things they have experienced.
 So many times their own parents take the children out of school and make them go to work to recycle garbage or labor as a cement worker or even a prostitute.”

-Our Vietnamese teacher was upset but hopeful at the same time.
+A teacher from an ASAP-supported school was upset but hopeful at the same time.
 Julie Griswold had just given her an opportunity to express herself at the curriculum training in Cambodia called Growing Safe—Rooted in God’s Love.

 This curriculum is desperately needed in Asia where our students and other children are at great risk of abuse in their homes and even trafficking into slavery and prostitution.
 More than two years ago, an ASAP donor recognized the great need and pledged funds to help develop a Christian curriculum to keep kids safe in Asia.